WMB2-29012024/AJAY_RAJPUT_B2/README.md

 ---

-**Question:** Develop a JavaScript program that fetches data from the URL "[https://jsonplaceholder.typicode.com/todos](https://jsonplaceholder.typicode.com/todos)" asynchronously using the Fetch API with .then() and .catch() methods, and logs the retrieved data to the console.
+**Question:2** Develop a JavaScript program that fetches data from the URL "[https://jsonplaceholder.typicode.com/todos](https://jsonplaceholder.typicode.com/todos)" asynchronously using the Fetch API with .then() and .catch() methods, and logs the retrieved data to the console.

 _Task breakdown:_